 Waiting too long before watering your fern will stress it out.
 Do not allow the top of the soil to dry completely before rewatering.
 If it is dry, you have waited too long.
 Instead, try to water it regularly and generously.

-Be careful that you do not overwater it either, however, and make sure your fern is not sitting in water-logged soil.
-This can lead to root rot, and a whole host of other problems.
+However, Be careful not to overwater it, and ensure your fern is not sitting in water-logged soil.
+This can lead to root rot and a whole host of other problems.

 Use room temperature water to water ferns.
 The best way to water your fern is to use rainwater.
 Once you have collected it, bring it indoors and let it sit for twenty-four hours before using it.

-This will flush out the salts and harmful minerals that come in tap water, often referred to as “hard” water, from the soil of your plant, and will ultimately leave it healthier and less susceptible to all problems, including crispy leaves.
+This will flush out the salts and harmful minerals that come in tap water, often referred to as “hard” water, from your plant’s soil and will ultimately leave it healthier and less susceptible to all problems, including crispy leaves.